 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-If you didn’t already know, “Pelvic-perineal dysfunctions, are the most common diseases in women after pregnancy” according to a study done by the Journal of Prenatal Medicine.
+If you didn’t already know, “Pelvic-perineal dysfunctions, are some of the most common problems experienced in women after pregnancy” according to a study done by the Journal of Prenatal Medicine.

 Tell me if this sounds familiar: